jerrycool123/Discord-Youtube-Membership-Verifier/README.md

 ## Required settings

-- Download Google OAuth 2.0 client credentials, rename it to `client_secret.json` and place it under `nodejs` directory.
+- Download Google OAuth 2.0 client credentials, rename it to `./client_secret.json`.
-- Create `./nodejs/.env` and put environment variables into it.
-You can refer to `./nodejs/.env.defaults`.
+- Create `./.env` and put environment variables into it.
+You can refer to `./.env.defaults`.
-- Provide `key.pem` and `cert.pem` under `./nodejs/src/ssl` for HTTPS support.
+- Provide `key.pem` and `cert.pem` under `./ssl` directory for HTTPS support.

 ## Install

 - You should have `yarn` package manager.

 ```
-cd nodejs
 yarn install
 ```

 ## Usage

 ```
-cd nodejs
 yarn start
 ```